Lawrence E. King Jr.: Child prostitution ring

 During 1989, Caradori and the Franklin Committee interviewed purported victims and witnesses.
 At least half a dozen young adults (most of them former wards of the state or ex-students of the Boys Town home) told stories of abuse at the hands of King and others.
 They claimed that as minors in the early-to-mid 1980s, they had attended lavish parties in Omaha and elsewhere where children were molested by older men, prominent officials, and businessmen.
-Some allegations went beyond abuse and included claims of ritual satanic abuse, drug trafficking, and even CIA-linked arms deals associated with the supposed sex ring.
+Some allegations went beyond abuse and included claims of drug trafficking, and even CIA-linked arms deals associated with the supposed sex ring.
 Media coverage of the Franklin case intensified in 1989 and 1990: local news outlets ran headlines about the "explosive" allegations, and in April 1990 The Washington Post dubbed the affair "Omaha's Hurricane of Scandal".

 The Franklin Committee's investigation took a tragic turn in July 1990, when lead investigator Gary Caradori and his 8-year-old son were killed in a small-plane crash.
 Caradori's plane mysteriously broke apart in mid-air over Illinois as he was returning from a trip to collect evidence (he had reportedly obtained photographs said to implicate King).
 The wreck sparked immediate suspicion – Caradori's briefcase, allegedly full of new evidence, went missing from the crash site – and fueled theories that he had been murdered to suppress the investigation.
 Caradori's death, combined with anonymous threats on accusers, led several key witnesses to recant their stories in 1990.
 Both the FBI and Nebraska authorities came to view the allegations as potentially fabricated, and they warned witnesses that making false reports could lead to perjury charges.